 Dear Dr. Glover:

 This is the final technical report for the IEEE Region 5 Robotics Competition Team 1, for the fall semester of 2014.
-This report is to update you on our progress for the semester, and to explain issues that we encountered this semester that delayed some of our goals for the semester.
+This report serves to update you on our progress for the semester, and to explain issues that we encountered this semester that delayed some of our goals.
 We will also review our budgets for the semester.

 Our drive train and chassis has been completed and tested.
 However, we are not able to have fully autonomous movement in the maze yet.
-Our sensor tests have showed that the line sensors are not accurate at the height of over .5 [in].
+Our sensor tests have showed that the line sensors are not accurate at the height of over 0.5 [in].
 We will need to go back and re-design our sensor placement and selection.